JuliaData/WeakRefStrings.jl/README.md

 [pkg-0.5-url]: http://pkg.julialang.org/?pkg=WeakRefStrings

 ## Usage
-A custom "weakref" string type that only stores a Ptr{UInt8} and len::Int.
+A custom "weakref" string type that only points to external string data.
-Allows for extremely efficient string parsing/movement in certain data processing tasks.
+Allows for the creation of a "string" instance without copying data, which allows for more efficient string parsing/movement in certain data processing tasks.

 **Please note that no original reference is kept to the parent string/memory, so `WeakRefString` becomes unsafe once the parent object goes out of scope (i.e. loses a reference to it)**

-`WeakRefString` must be created from existing data, and references to the underlying data must be managed separately.
+Internally, a `WeakRefString{T}` holds:

+  * `ptr::Ptr{T}`: a pointer to the string data (code unit size is parameterized on `T`)
+  * `len::Int`: the number of code units in the string data
+  * `ind::Int`: a field that can be used to store an integer, like an index into an array; this can be helpful in certain cases when the underlying source may need to move around (which would invalidate the WeakRefString's `ptr` field), a new WeakRefString can created using the same offset into the parent data as the old one.

 ```julia
 data = "hey there sailor".data